 My name is Robert Barron (call me Bob).
-I’ve been a woodworker, carpenter, and registered nurse for almost 30 years.
+I’ve been a woodworker, carpenter, mechanic, and registered nurse for almost 30 years.
 I love what I do and continually try to improve my manual and customer service skills.

 Please contact me here.